How can I change the preview of my page on social networks? (Standard Builder)

 <meta property="og:type" content="website"/>

-Note: You will need to replace everything in bold inside of the "" with the content you want to appear in your preview.
+Note: You will need to replace everything blue inside of the "" with the content you want to appear in your preview.

 Additional options and more information